 Knowledge Assessment Methods GMP Understand process of grant application 1 Understand research governance 1,2 Familiarity with research methods appropriate to area of interest.
-1 Familiarity with current literature, especially in areas of own interest 1 Skills Basic research skills including statistics and GCP training 1,2 Contribute to the writing of grant applications 1,2 Contribute to completion of applications to Research Ethics Committees (REC), Research and Development Department, MHRA etc. 1,2 Contribute to the formation and execution of audit and research projects 9 1,2 Developing skills in management and leadership 8 1,2 Develop presentation and teaching skills 10 3 Formally participate in the running of a local teaching programme 1,3 Literature search techniques 1,2 Behaviour Participate fully in clinical audit and research 9 1,2 Attend relevant educational meetings 1,2 Interact with relevant research scientists 8 3 Access and develop the learning materials 1,2 Contribute to the teaching programme of the training centre 10 1,2,3 Present research and audit at national and international meetings 10 1 Publish in appropriate journals 1
+1 Familiarity with current literature, especially in areas of own interest 1 Skills Basic research skills including statistics and GCP training 1,2 Contribute to the writing of grant applications 1,2 Contribute to completion of applications to Research Ethics Committees (REC), Research and Development Department, MHRA etc. 1,2 Contribute to the formation and execution of audit and research projects 9 1,2 Developing skills in management and leadership 8 Develop presentation and teaching skills 10 Formally participate in the running of a local teaching programme Literature search techniques 1,2 Behaviour Participate fully in clinical audit and research 9 1,2 Attend relevant educational meetings 1,2 Interact with relevant research scientists 8 3 Access and develop the learning materials 1,2 Contribute to the teaching programme of the training centre 10 1,2,3 Present research and audit at national and international meetings 10 1 Publish in appropriate journals 1 radiology Knowledge Assessment Methods GMP Detailed knowledge of undertaking a major research project 1,2,3 Maintain familiarity with the literature and searching techniques 1 Maintain and develop knowledge of relevant methodology including epidemiology and statistics 1 Skills Write own grant application 1,2,3 Prepare and present application to REC etc Participate in management and leadership of research project Help to run local teaching programme 10 1,2,3 Present regularly at national and international meetings 10 1,2,3 Active role in audit 9 1,2,3 Be able to perform a detailed literature search 1 Maintain and develop relevant radiology expertise 6,7 1 Behaviour Develop confidence as a research supervisor 1,2,3 Take part in teaching and training 8,10 1